FelixvanDoorn/felixvandoorn.github.io/_posts/2018-12-24-hello-world.markdown

 do such a thing.

 Outside of programming, the phrase is well known when one of my heroes, golfer Tiger Woods, used it to introduce himself upon his professional debut.
+Although Tiger did not play that great in this specific tournament (although he did make a hole-in-one), his success in the early stages of his career have made this moment

 I understand the link between these two topics might be a bit of stretch for most readers, but allow me to elaborate.
 It boils down to the two reasons why I have decided to start writing this blog.
-The first reason is that I want to pick up a new skill, which is
+The first reason is that I want to become familiar with a new way of expressing my ideas in the form of blogging.

+The second reason would be that blogging allows me to share my thoughts with the world and to allow people to become familiar with some of my past and current projects.

+"Well, I guess this is: Hello, World!".

 [hello-world-wiki]: https://en.wikipedia.org/wiki/%22Hello,_World!%22_program